This tab is where you can easily edit and modify existing volumes. A variety of tools are available:

 Recall Settings will update most of Volumator's Detection, Generation and Generation Advanced settings.
 Other settings not related to the volume will not get updated, such as Validation, Drone, Tester and Widget settings, it should all be fairly intuitive when using.

-The volume being in the correct location is somewhat important as quick tests (both those run from the Quick Test button and when regenerating the volume) rely on the volume being in it's expected position, otherwise you may get false positives... but you do you :)
+The volume being in the correct transform is somewhat important as quick tests and validation system may result in incorrect results otherwise you may get false positives... but you do you :)

 In cases where volumes are overlapping, it can be helpful to simply subtract one volume's shape from another.